 The Mary Ellen Duncan Hall for English, Languages, and Business houses classrooms and labs for reading, writing, ESL, world languages, multimedia computer technology, and IT courses including certification, computer science, business, and office technology.

 The Athletics & Fitness Center features a 25-yard, eight-lane pool; large gymnasium; and weight room.
 Fourteen acres of athletic fields support hardball, softball, soccer, track, and lacrosse.

-Arts programs take center stage at HCC with the Peter & Elizabeth Horowitz Visual and Performing Arts Center, Alfred J. Smith, Jr. Theatre, and the Dreier Stage.
+Arts programs take center stage at HCC with the Peter & Elizabeth Horowitz Visual and Performing Arts Center, Alfred J. Smith, Jr. Theatre, Studio Theatre, and the outdoor Dreier Stage.
 The Horowitz Center features a recital hall, theatre, piano and multimedia labs, art galleries, a photography center, studios for music, sculpture, painting and ceramics, and much more.
-Smith Theatre provides the setting for an outstanding cultural arts program.
-The outdoor Dreier Stage is particularly suited for Shakespearean productions.

-Other facilities include the Library with more than 40,000 volumes of reference materials and online databases, the Nursing Building, and McCuan Hall which contains offices, classrooms, and the HCC-TV studio.
+Other facilities include the James Clark Jr. Library Hall with more than 40,000 volumes of reference materials and online databases, and the Patrick and Jill McCuan Hall which contains offices, classrooms, and the HCC-TV studio.

 A Student Activities Center provides an exclusive domain for student government, newspaper and other student activities.

 The Children’s Learning Center offers full-year child care for infants through preschool.